Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 Skip isn't so open with his methods.

-There's those ribbons on a stick, just a few of those.
+Olympics they have those ribbons there's ribbons on a stick just a few of those I think so

-Throwing a big ball in the air, doing a little flip, catching it.
+yeah yeah throwing a big ball in the air doing a little flip catching it very cool stuff

 because he went on the day of his daughter's wedding.